An Important Feature for B2B Sales Lead Generation

-In other words, vendors such as HubSpot, Act-On, SharpSpring, and CallidusCloud do a better job of bundling and promoting their visitor identification and tracking features as an important part of their overall MA platforms.
+Vendors such as HubSpot, Act-On, SharpSpring, and CallidusCloud do a better job of bundling and promoting their visitor identification and tracking features as an important part of their overall MA platforms.

-For most marketing and sales teams, however, it doesn’t make a lot of sense to buy into a complete marketing automation platform *just* to get access to the website visitor identification and tracking tools.
+For many marketing and sales teams, however, it doesn’t make a lot of sense to buy into a complete marketing automation platform *just* to get access to the website visitor identification and tracking tools.